cpausmit/FiBS/README.md

     outerr = fake

     [workers]
-    list = T3BTCH001.MIT.EDU T3BTCH002.MIT.EDU T3BTCH003.MIT.EDU
+    list = submit00.mit.edu submit01.mit.edu
     nprocesses = 2

 Once everything is written run one test task to see whther it works:

      ./FiBS/task.fake.py fake-argument

-Now we prepare a list of tasks fake.list, which could look like this:
+Now prepare a list of tasks inside the FIBS_WORK name it fake.list, and inside it could look like this:

     argument-1
     argument-2